Instability of microbial droplets growing on viscous substrates: Axisymmetric solutions

 \section{Axisymmetric solutions}

 Taking advantage of the spectral properties discussed in section \ref{sec:spectral}, we now seek axisymmetric solutions to the system of integro-differential equations (\ref{eq:u})-(\ref{eq:sigma}) on the disk of radius $R$, denoted by $D_R = \{ \bx \in \bbR^2 : |\bx| < R\}$.
-For simplicity, we assume we are in the nutrient-rich regime so that $\gamma(c) = 1$.
-While this {\em a priori} violates the physical constraint $\gamma(0) = 0$, this approximation is valid so long as the concentration is everywhere positive.
-Indeed, using the representation (\ref{eq:c(X)}), one can show this holds for $\beta < 1/R$ when $\Omega = D_R$.
+For simplicity, we assume we are in the nutrient-rich regime and take $\gamma(c) = 1$.
 We individually solve the problems for growth-dominated flow (${\Ray} = 0$) and buoyancy-dominated flow (${\Ray} \to \infty$) from which we can construct the solution for general $\Ray$.